graforlock/lordmail/README.md

 Secondary functionality:

-- Advanced rows edition: Change of text content on the fly;
+- Advanced rows edition: Change of text content on the fly.
-- Advanced rows edition: MailChimp (hideable, repeatable, variants);
+- Advanced rows edition: MailChimp (hideable, repeatable, variants).
+- Option to copy the code into the clipboard.

 Additional functionality:

-- Improvements in templating engine that facilitate usage of functions (resizing/adjusting images upon editing)
+- Improvements in templating engine that facilitate usage of functions (resizing/adjusting images upon editing).